 History.
 The National Bankruptcy Conference (NBC) was formed from a nucleus of the nation’s leading bankruptcy scholars and practitioners, who gathered informally in the 1930’s at the request of Congress to assist in the drafting of major Depression-era bankruptcy law amendments, ultimately resulting in the Chandler Act of 1938.
 The NBC was formalized in the 1940’s and has been a resource to Congress on every significant piece of bankruptcy legislation since that time.
 Members of the NBC formed the core of the Commission on the Bankruptcy Laws of the United States, which in 1973 proposed the overhaul of our bankruptcy laws that led to enactment of the Bankruptcy Code in 1978, and were heavily involved in the work of the National Bankruptcy Review Commission (NBRC), whose 1997 report initiated the process that led to significant amendments to the Bankruptcy Code in 2005.

 Current Members.
 Membership in the NBC is by invitation only.
 Among the NBC’s 60 active members are leading bankruptcy scholars at major law schools, as well as current and former judges from eleven different judicial districts and practitioners from leading law firms throughout the country who have been involved in most of the major corporate reorganization cases of the last three decades.
 The NBC includes leading consumer bankruptcy experts and experts on commercial, employment, pension, mass tort and tax related bankruptcy issues.
 It also includes former members of the congressional staff who participated in drafting the Bankruptcy Code as originally passed in 1978 and former members and staff of the NBRC.
-The current members of the NBC and their affiliations are set forth on the second page of the NBC Fact Sheet.
+The current members of the NBC and their affiliations are set forth on the second page of the Fact Sheet April 18 2023.

 Policy Positions.
 The Conference regularly takes substantive positions on issues implicating bankruptcy law and policy.
 It does not, however, take positions on behalf of any organization or interest group.
 Instead, the NBC seeks to reach a consensus of its members – who represent a broad spectrum of political and economic perspectives – based on their knowledge and experience as practitioners, judges and scholars.
 The Conference’s positions are considered in light of the stated goals of our bankruptcy system: debtor rehabilitation, equal treatment of similarly situated creditors, preservation of jobs, prevention of fraud and abuse, and economical insolvency administration.
 Conferees are always mindful of their mutual pledge to “leave their clients at the door” when they participate in the deliberations of the Conference.